The worst IT invention ever

 Does this mean that the developer should include the dependencies with the application?

 Note that it’s not necessary the developer that has to bundle the dependencies with the application.
 Every package maintainer is already doing the hard work of dependency management and patching application to make them play nice with the OS.
+It is only a small step to include these with the application in a app-dir.

 Tools to ship libraries are available for many languages, such as Bundle for Lua, stickytape for Python, and more.